-6 URM includes students who identify as American Indian or Alaska Native, Black or African American, Latinx, and Native Hawaiian or Other Pacific Islander.
+11 URM includes students who identify as American Indian or Alaska Native, Black or African American, Latinx, and Native Hawaiian or Other Pacific Islander.

-selected for admission to the respective institution.
-Each letter featured customized information on the institution, including links to the institution's website, a common student financial aid profile (e.g., percent receiving aid, percent graduating without debt), and links to financial aid applications.
-Each letter also encouraged students to discuss their college plans with a family member/guardian or other responsible adult (e.g., counselor or teacher), to complete the Free Application for Federal Student Aid, and to explore state or private grants and scholarships (with links if available).
-If students' Common App profiles included contact information for a parent/guardian or a high school counselor, those trusted adults were also alerted via email.
-Each letter included a link to an official Common App site with further information and an FAQ on the direct admissions program.
-Before letters were sent, the research team and the Common App engaged with large school districts, boards of education, college advising organizations, and counselors in partner states to notify them of the authenticity of the program.
+and featured signatures of the Common App CEO and the institution's Dean of Admissions (or equivalent).
+The letter provided students with notification that they have been automatically selected for admission to the respective institution.
+Each letter featured customized information on the institution, including links to the institution's website, institution- and state-specific information on student financial aid (e.g., percent receiving aid, percent graduating without debt), and links to financial aid applications (e.g., the FASFA and relevant state aid programs).
+Each letter also encouraged students to discuss their college plans with a family member/guardian or other responsible adult (e.g., counselor or teacher), to complete the FASFA, and to explore state or private grants and scholarships (with links if available).
+If students' Common App profiles included contact information for a parent/guardian or a high school counselor, those trusted adults were also alerted of the students' direct admissions offer via email.
+Each letter included a link to an official Common App site with further information and an FAQ on the direct admissions program.12 Before letters were sent, the research team and the Common App engaged with large school districts, boards of education, college advising organizations, and high school counselors in partner states to notify them of the authenticity of the program.

 Because students self-report their GPA in their Common App profile, institutions' offers of admission were conditional on students having accurately reported their high school GPA (within reason) and state of residence.
-Offers were also contingent on the student completing high school and, for public institutions, meeting any state minimum standards for college admission.8
+Offers were also contingent on the student completing high school and, for public institutions, meeting any state minimum standards for college admission.13